syncfusion-content/maui-docs/MAUI/AIAssistView/items.md

             {
                   Size = new Size(0, 0),
                   Aspect = Aspect.AspectFit,
-                  Text = "Here’s an image of a bird.", Source = "bird01.png"
+                  Text = "Here's an image of a bird.", Source = "bird01.png"
             });
         }